-The ethanol found in most gasolines attracts moisture from the air.
+The ethanol found in most types of gasoline attracts moisture from the air.
 This moisture and ethanol mixture gums up the fuel system and components.

-Because gasoline can begin to breakdown and become less effective as soon as 30 days after purchase, fuel must be consumed within this time frame.
+Because gasoline can begin to break down and become less effective as soon as 30 days after purchase, the fuel must be consumed within this time frame.
 If you are unable to use it in this amount of time, add a fuel additive to stabilize the fuel so it lasts a little longer.

-Always use an unleaded gasoline with a minimum octane-rating of 89 (mid-grade) and maximum ethanol content of 10% (E10).
+Always use unleaded gasoline with a minimum octane rating of 89 (mid-grade) and maximum ethanol content of 10% (E10).
 Never use E15 or E85 in the engine as this will damage the engine and most likely void manufacturer warranties.

 Add a fuel stabilizer like Sea Foam motor treatment to stabilize the fuel, clean the fuel system and reduce moisture in the fuel.

 A cracked primer bulb that won’t fill up with fuel won’t function correctly to get fuel to the carburetor for starting the string trimmer.

 Old fuel sitting in your string trimmer can leave a gummy sticky deposit behind that restricts fuel flow.
 This can clog the fuel line and restrict the fuel flow your string trimmer requires to start.